smntic/HueMaster/README.md

 * Use K-means clustering to find the most dominant colours in an image
 * Use [contrast](https://webaim.org/resources/contrastchecker/) to find usable combinations of colours
 * Text colors should always be close to black or white for legibility
+* Background colors should be dark/light for legibility
+* Find colors that are not too similar to each other for easy distinction

 ## Usage
 ```bash